Leave-in conditioner vs Regular conditioner: What do I use & when?

 Knowing when to apply a leave-in conditioner can make a significant difference in the health and appearance of your hair.
 Leave-in conditioners are versatile and can be used in various scenarios, some of which are listed below.

 Redken offers a range of leave-in conditioners for every hair type and concern.
 The Frizz Dismiss Rebel Tame Cream is the ideal leave-in treatment to deal with frizzy hair.
 If you have breakage-prone hair, you can try out the Extreme Anti-Snap Treatment.
-Regardless of your hair type or concern, you will surely benefit from using Redken’s One United Leave-in Treatment.
-It is the ultimate leave-in treatment that offers 25 benefits like smooth and silky hair, reduced dryness and heat protection among others.
+Regardless of your hair type or concern, you will surely benefit from using One United Leave-in Treatment.
+It is the ultimate leave-in treatment that offers 25 benefits like smooth and silky hair, reduced dryness and heat protection, among others.

 Begin by thoroughly cleansing your hair with a Redken shampoo best suited for your hair type.